dohdat/leetcode_notes/leetcode.md

     }
   }

-  // Find the maximum distance in the distances array const maxDistance = Math.max(...distances.slice(1));
+  // Find the maximum distance in the distances array, excluding the first element
+  // const distances = [Infinity, 0, 5, 10, 8];
+  const maxDistance = Math.max(...distances.slice(1));

   // If any node is unreachable, return -1